How to start a fish and chips shop

 A leasehold represents a smaller investment and is a good way to get started for someone fresh to the fish and chip shop industry.
 Make sure you properly understand the agreement before signing on the dotted line.

-Buying a long lease will make it easier to sell down the line and you could always buy the freehold later on if you’re in a position to do so.
+Buying a long lease will make it easier to sell down the line, and you could always buy the freehold later on if you’re in a position to do so.

 Freehold

-This will give you the freedom to do exactly what you want with your business but you will have to have more capital.
+This will give you the freedom to do exactly what you want with your business, but you will have to have more capital.

-It’s going to cost you a fair but to buy a decent freehold business in a prime town centre location, though you will find it easier to access a bank loan with a fixed asset.
+It’s going to cost you a fair bit to buy a decent freehold business in a prime town centre location, though you will find it easier to access a bank loan with a fixed asset.

 One of the reasons for fish and chips’ enduring popularity is their affordability.
-Whilst dwindling fish stocks and other economic factors have pushed up the cost of the raw ingredients there’s still a decent profit per portion on fish and chips.
+Whilst dwindling fish stocks and other economic factors have pushed up the cost of the raw ingredients, there’s still a decent profit per portion on fish and chips.

 That said, it’s still best not to cut corners when it comes to accessing these ingredients.
 Cheap ingredients make a low-quality product.
 A lower quality product means fewer punters.